kwabenasapong/openpldoc/manual/source/mediamanager.rst

 ^^^^^^^

 |buttons_edit| **Edit the selected bible:**
-    Edit the selected bibles meta data or book names.
+    Edit meta data or book names of the selected bible.

 |buttons_import| **Import Bible:**
     Import Bibles from a number of formats.
 This is discussed in detail on the